NicolasDorier/StudyNotes/Notes/test.md

 Seen like this, some point becomes immediately apparent:
 1. The convolution is commutative `a*b = b*a`
-2. The diagonal is actually the dot product `a.b`
+2. The sum of the diagonal is actually the dot product `a.b`

 If `a` and `b` are a probability distribution of two random variable `A` and `B`, the convolution is the probability distribution of the sum of `A` and `B`. (if `A` and `B` are independant)